metakgp/iit-kgp-network/README_technical.md

 ## 4.4 OpenVPN vs ExpressVPN vs Speedify
 <!-- Complete comparison of speed in games and casual too -->
-The testing was done on a couple of devices from the campus ( LBS Hall ).
+The testing was done on a couple of devices from the campus ( LBS and JCB Hall ).
 Devices being - ROG Strix G15 2020, Aspitre 7 and MSI GL65 Leopard.

 - For casual users 💻